How To Choose a Pest Control Company

 Treatment Methods

-- Use chemical controls only if needed, and always along with other techniques for effective long-term pest management.
+- Use chemical controls only when absolutely necessary, and always in combination with other techniques for effective long-term pest management.